wumiguo/JedAIToolkit/README.md

 Its goal is to clean a set of blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., comparisons that involve non-matching entities).
 Its methods operate on the coarse level of entire blocks.

 The following methods are currently supported:
- 1) Block Filtering
+ 1) Size-based Block Purging
- 2) Block Scheduling
+ 2) Comparison-based Block Purging
- 3) Size-based Block Purging
+ 3) Block Scheduling
- 4) Comparison-based Block Purging
+ 4) Block Filtering

 All methods are optional, but complementary with each other and can be used in combination.
+Note that all methods are compatible with Clean-Clean ER, but only the first three methods apply to Dirty ER.
 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p684-papadakis.pdf).

 ### Comparison Cleaning
 Similar to Block Cleaning, this step aims to clean a set of blocks from both redundant and superfluous comparisons.
 Unlike Block Cleaning, its methods operate on the finer granularity of individual comparisons.